giacbrd/SmartPipeline/docs/usage.rst

 Setting and running the pipeline
 --------------------------------

-Once you have your set of stages you can add them in sequence to a Pipeline instance that behave as a "builder".
+Once you have your set of stages you can add them in sequence to a Pipeline instance, following a "builder" pattern.
-:meth:`.Pipeline.append` is the main method for adding stages to a pipeline, it must define their unique names and eventually their concurrency.
+:meth:`.Pipeline.append` is the main method for adding stages to a pipeline.
+One must define their unique names and eventually their concurrency.
 The ``concurrency`` parameter is default to 0, a stage is concurrent when the value is 1 or greater.
-In case of values greater than 1, and by setting ``parallel`` to ``True``, Python multiprocessing is used: stage concurrent executions will run in parallel, thus stage instances will be copied in each process.
+In case of values greater than 1, and by setting ``parallel`` to ``True``, Python multiprocessing is used: stage concurrent executions will run in parallel, stage instances will be copied in each process.

 Consider using threads when I/O blocking operations are prevalent, while using multiprocessing when stages execute long computations on data.